 To maximize their profit, airlines developed sophisticated computer systems that constantly compare booking trends to past sales history.
 If tickets are selling faster than in the past, the price rises.
 If a competitor raises fares, the airline will probably raise theirs too.”

 How Do You Get Cheap Fares?

-I remember the days when I got excited over roundtrip fares for $500 to Europe.
-Now, with prices typically around $1,000, I get excited over a $750 round trip fare.
-(Yay!
+I remember the days when I got excited over $500 fares to Europe.
+Now, with prices typically around $1,000, I get excited over $750 round-trip fares. (“Yay!”
 I say sarcastically.)

-One trick to not being the person who paid the most for your ticket is to be flexible.
+To avoid being the person who paid the most for their ticket, you need to be flexible.
 As I said, airlines are constantly changing prices and trying to balance leisure and business travelers; they’ll do their best to avoid having customers pay the lowest price point.

-If you are booking inside a month, you are playing into the airline’s hand.
-As Rick pointed out to me, the bulk of the tickets are sold within 30 days of departure.
+If you’re booking inside a month, you’re playing into the airline’s hand.
+As Rick pointed out to me, most tickets are sold within 30 days of departure.
 Booking that late is a bad idea.
 At that point, airlines know they have you.
 When your dates are no longer flexible, you’ll pay whatever they charge.

-And, while there are many other tricks to reduce the cost of your ticket, the main two are flexibility and flying when demand is low.
-That means avoiding flying on Monday, Friday, or Sunday, flying mid-week, and taking early morning or really late flights.
+While there are many other tricks to reduce the cost of your ticket, the main two are flexibility and flying when demand is low.
+That means flying mid-week, taking early-morning or late-night flights, and avoiding flying on Monday, Friday, or Sunday.

 Now that you know why flights are expensive, learn how you can get cheaper flights than the person sitting next to you: